EU Taxonomy screening

 - Banks and lenders requiring taxonomy documentation prior to lending

-The screening is not a one-off exercise.
-We build methods and templates that allow the company to update status annually — without starting from scratch each time.
+Screening is not a one-off.
+We build methods and templates that let the company update status annually — without starting from scratch each time.